ncatlab/nlab-content/pages/7/4/4/0/447/content.md

 ## Idea

-_Geometric realization_ is the operation that builds from a [[simplicial set]] $X$ a [[topological space]] $|X|$ obtained by interpreting each element in $X_n$ -- each abstract $n$-simplex in $X$ -- as one copy of the standard topological $n$-simplex $\Delta^n_{Top}$ and then guing together all these along their boundaries to a big topological space, using the information encoded in the face and degeneracy maps of $X$ on how these simplices are supposed to be stuck together.
+_Geometric realization_ is the operation that builds from a [[simplicial set]] $X$ a [[topological space]] $|X|$ obtained by interpreting each element in $X_n$ -- each abstract $n$-simplex in $X$ -- as one copy of the standard topological $n$-simplex $\Delta^n_{Top}$ and then gluing together all these along their boundaries to a big topological space, using the information encoded in the face and degeneracy maps of $X$ on how these simplices are supposed to be stuck together.
+It generalises the geometric realization of [[simplicial complex]]es as described at that entry.

 This is the special case of the general notion of [[nerve and realization]] that is induced from the standard [[simplicial set|cosimplicial]] [[topological space]] $[n] \mapsto \Delta^n_{Top}$.